SiebenCorgie/vola/README.md

 ## Support

-The language's grammar is located in `crates/vola-parser/grammar.js`
+The language's grammar is located in [its own repository](https://gitlab.com/tendsinmende/tree-sitter-vola/-/blob/main/grammar.js).

 Some thoughts / documentation regarding the language can be found in `docs/`.